 - Can’t stand dealing with a horror-story supplier or customer?
 Deputize someone patient or diplomatic to stand in for you instead.

 - Frustrated and bored to tears at the need for constant admin updates?
-You might be surprised at how easy and cost-effective it is to hire a data entry virtual assistant instead.
+You might be surprised at how easy and cost-effective it is to contract a data entry virtual assistant instead.

 - Give yourself permission to say no to extraneous demands on your energy – even if they’re noble.
 Your local softball team will find someone else to coach them, trust us.